openmainframeproject/feilong/doc/source/makeimage.rst

 The zvmguestconfigure script/service must be installed in the zLinux so it can process the request files transmitted by z/VM Cloud Connector to the reader of the zLinux as a class X file. zvmguestconfigure also act as the bridge between the zLinux and higher layer of zVM Cloud.
-Take spawn a VM via Openstack nova-zvm-driver for example, the image use cloud-init as the underlying AE.
+Take spawning a VM via Openstack nova-zvm-driver for example, the image use cloud-init as the underlying AE.
 If customer spawn a new VM with some customized data to initialize the VM via nova boot command.
 The overall work flow of the customized data is listed as below:

-1. Openstack nova-zvm-driver generate the cfgdrive.iso file which is iso9660 format and with label 'config-2', this file is used to customize the vm
+1. Openstack nova-zvm-driver generate the cfgdrive.iso file which is iso9660 format and with label 'config-2', this file is used to customize the target VM

-2. nova-zvm-driver then call z/VM Cloud Connector to punch the cfgdrive.iso file to target vm's reader
+2. nova-zvm-driver then call z/VM Cloud Connector to punch the cfgdrive.iso file to target VM's reader

-3. When target vm start up, the installed zvmguestconfigure will download cfgdrive.iso file and then mount it as loop device
+3. When target VM start up, the installed zvmguestconfigure will download cfgdrive.iso file and then mount it as loop device

-4. When cloud-init run, it will automatically find the proper configure drive data source via command blkid -t TYPE=iso9660 -o device, then consume the data provided by cfgdrive.iso to customize the vm
+4. When cloud-init run, it will automatically find the proper configure drive data source via command ``blkid -t TYPE=iso9660 -o device``, then consume the data provided by cfgdrive.iso to customize the VM

 The z/VM Cloud Connector supports initiating changes to zLinux while it is shut down or the virtual machine is logged off.The changes to zLinux are implemented